-"These hounds are like nothing on Earth, lean and muscular, and large as ponies, they have black mouths and black teeth.
+"These hounds of mine are like nothing that walks the earth—lean and muscular, large as ponies, with black mouths and black teeth.
 When they bark, they breathe fire.
-But my visitors, they have spirit, they killed three of my hounds, and put the other two to flight.
-There’s nothing to do with a beaten dog, but butcher it for the servants, but that pale lady is sick with pity and she let those two run away.
+But my visitors had spirit.
+They killed three of the pack and drove the other two off.
+There is no use for a beaten dog but to butcher it for the servants, yet the pale lady, sick with pity, let those two escape.

 No comments: